Chroma-Palette/chroma-palette/README.md

 20. **Color Palette Communities**: Create a platform for users to share and rate color palettes extracted from various websites.

-By implementing these features progressively, Chromatic can evolve into a comprehensive color tool that caters to a wide range of users, from casual enthusiasts to professional designers, solidifying its position as the leading color palette extension worldwide.
+By implementing these features progressively, Chroma Palette 🎨 can evolve into a comprehensive color tool that caters to a wide range of users, from casual enthusiasts to professional designers, solidifying its position as the leading color palette extension worldwide.